BurntxNoodle/CTF/2018 CSAW/50 - A Tour of x86 Part 1/Readme.md

-# A Tour of x86 Part 1 Writeup                                                                                              by
+# A Tour of x86 Part 1 Writeup
 ### by [BurntxNoodle](https://github.com/BurntxNoodle)

 The challenge reads: